 Quoting the Greatest Plays Ever Written

-Plays hold greater importance than musicals.
-Let us take a look at some of the most famous lines ever written.
+Plays hold a much greater importance than musicals, as they rely on the raw power of language rather than the spectacle of song.
+To understand this depth, let us take a look at some of the most famous lines ever written.

 In William Shakespeare’s Hamlet, “To be or not to be, that is the question,” is a soliloquy reflecting our existential struggles.